Verification is a process used to confirm that the information you provided on the Free Application for Federal Student Aid (FAFSA) is correct.

 - Submitting your verification documentation before the school year starts or while you are still enrolled will generally have better results.

-- Unlike verification documents, all professional judgment appeals (e.g. dependency override, EFC adjustment, cost of attendance adjustment, unusual enrollment, etc.) must be turned in by the last day of your enrollment.
+- Unlike verification documents, all professional judgment appeals (e.g. dependency override, EFC adjustment, cost of attendance adjustment, unusual enrollment, etc.) must be turned in by the last day the academic year.